rahul-gharat/dronahq-docs/docs/public-and-embed-concepts/creating_apps_with_friendly_urls.md

 sidebar_position: 1
 ---

-# Reading query params in public apps
+# Creating apps with friendly URLs

 Docusaurus can manage multiple versions of your docs.